bishr-omer/mvg-spectral-distortion-index/README.md

 This work is supported by the Practice and Innovation Funds for Graduate Students of Northwestern Polytechnical University and the Key R&D Program of Shaanxi Province (No. 2025CY-YBXM-079).

-Fusion algorithm implementations sourced from the [PanCollection](https://github.com/liangjiandeng/PanCollection) and [PolyU-GTC](https://github.com/errors404/pansharpening) MATLAB toolkits.
+Fusion algorithm implementations sourced from the [PanCollection](https://github.com/liangjiandeng/PanCollection) MATLAB toolkits.

 ---